MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

     ```
     Sync-NAVApp -ServerInstance NAV -Name ProswareStuff -Version 1.7.1.0
     ```
-    This synchronizes any table schema changes in the extension with the SQL database.
+    This synchronizes the database with any table schema changes in the extension; it adds the tables from the extension to the tenant.

 4. Run a data upgrade.